GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 4. Run each of the Model Execution Demo steps to show how classification works for two example domains.

 You'll see a green tick next to each step that completes successfully.
-(Each step can also be run individually, by clicking the play button next to it.)
+(Each step can also be run individually, by clicking the Play button next to it.)

 For each of the domains defined, you can see the topic scores inferred by the classifier.
 Try listing different domains to see how they compare.